cookiewolf/www/README.md

 Deploys to Netlify

 -  code is tested and linted automatically before deploy
+-  when code is merged to `staging` it is deployed on [staging](https://staging--cookiewolf.netlify.app)
--  when a pull request is created, a preview site is deployed
+-  when a pull request is created against `main`, a preview site is deployed
 -  when a pull request is merged into `main`, the production site is deployed

 ## Development workflow